Data collection, processing, use and possible disclosure of personal data to third parties

 Displaying social media content (“Flockler”)

 The Bundesbank’s social media feeds are automatically collated and displayed on the Bundesbank’s online newsroom bundesbank.de/news.
 Here you can access all social media content without having to log into or open the respective platform.
-At present, the Bundesbank is active on Twitter, Instagram, Facebook, YouTube and Flickr.
+At present, the Bundesbank is active on Twitter, Instagram, Facebook, YouTube, Flickr and LinkedIn.

 To display social media content in the newsroom, the Bundesbank uses a service called Flockler, which is operated by Flockler Oy at Rautatienkatu 26 B 32 in 33100 Tampere, Finland.
 Flockler aggregates relevant social media channels and feeds this information into the Bundesbank’s newsroom.